 College can feel overwhelming sometimes.
-If you find yourself confused by class material, intimidated by an assignment or just unsure of what is standing between you and the grades you want, the Saint Louis University Student Success Center can help.
+If you find yourself confused by class material, intimidated by an assignment or just unsure of what is standing between you and the grades you want, the resources available at Saint Louis University Student Success Center can help.

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.

-Supplemental Instruction is available for some of the largest lectures in the following subject areas:
+Supplemental Instruction is available in the fall and spring semesters for some of the largest lectures in the following subject areas:

 SLU’s tutor and Supplemental Instruction positions are a wonderful leadership opportunity for undergraduate students.
 Currently, the Student Success Center employs more than 80 students as tutors or Supplemental Instruction leaders.